Vontei/notes/resources/front-end-project-proposal.md

 ### Separation of Concerns

 You must separate the logic from your DOM manipulation code.
-In other words, keep your jQuery DOM code is a *dom.js* file and your JavaScript logic in a *utility.js* file.
+In other words, keep your jQuery DOM code in a *dom.js* file and your JavaScript logic in a *utility.js* file.

 ### Clean Code